 “I’m not leaving until you…”

 It occurred to him that Joshua might know what was going on with Harriet.
 He went and knocked on his brother’s door.
 When no response came, Richard opened the door.
 Joshua’s bed hadn’t been slept in.
 Richard stood staring at it in bewildered silence.
 Josh is always at home.
 He even works from home.
 Where the hell could he be?
 The only other place he would be early in the morning was at the church.
-I know he’s not there because there aren’t any meetings this early and ma is downstairs.
+I know he’s not there, because there aren’t any meetings this early and mother is downstairs.

 Richard decided to let the call go to voicemail.
 The pulse in his temple became a more insistent throbbing.
 He laid down and closed his eyes for a few moments before replaying the voicemail message.
 Richard listened and cursed under his breath.
 The shooter had told them they were ordered to shoot the driver of Carl’s car.
 Officer Foster recalled Richard telling him that he had just borrowed the car.
 Now, he wanted another interview.
 There was an implied threat of arrest in the tone of his voice if Richard failed to get in contact with him soon.